very-noob-jp/m5-remote/README.md

 # caution
 Some m5stacks may require a module to emit an IR signal.
 # secret code
 Please look for it.
-If you answer correctly, my discord name will appear.
+If you answer correctly, Created by sanbo will appear.